eclipse-rdf4j/rdf4j/site/content/documentation/programming/federation/index.md

 ### Logging queries

-By setting _monitoring.logQueries=true_ in the FedX configuration, all incoming queries are traced to a logger with the name _QueryLogger_.
+By setting _logQueries=true_ in the FedX configuration, all incoming queries are traced to a logger with the name _QueryLogger_.
 If a corresponding configuration is added to the logging backend, the queries can for instance be traced to a file.

 ### Logging the query plan